Online Distributed Algorithm for Optimal Power Flow problem with Regret Analysis: Problem Formulation

 \section{Problem Formulation}

 Our primary objective lies in solving the DC-approximated optimal power flow problem under an online optimization setting.
-In this context, it becomes necessary to introduce the models of the underlying system which eventually paves the way towards the formulation of the online optimization problem, as we opine in this section.
+In this context, it becomes necessary to introduce the models of the underlying system which eventually paves the way towards the formulation of the online optimization problem.